I recently posted this on Boredpanda.com and I wanted to share this with my readers.

 If you love travel as much as I do, you often hear the story about the traveler who quit their 9 to 5 or day time job to travel full time.
 Well that isn’t what I did and I am not here to bash on those who have, more power to them, but this post is for the wanderlust who still want to travel and work!

-I am a part time travel blogger and I write because I want to help out as many people as I can about the destinations and tips I have knowledge about from traveling.
-I often use my blog as a diary to reflect and how to improve as traveler.
-I currently work a 9 to 5 job, although I have thought about quitting my job and moving to South Korea to teach English to be closer to my family who live in Incheon, South Korea.
+I am a part time travel blogger and I write because I want to help out as many people as I can.
+I like to write about the destinations and tips I have knowledge about from traveling.
+My blog is used as a diary to reflect and how to improve as traveler.
+Currently I work a 9 to 5 job, although I have thought about quitting my job and moving to South Korea to teach English to be closer to my family who live in Incheon, South Korea.
 Unfortunately, I didn’t really see myself as the teaching type even though I have my TESOL and could up and leave and use that as a backup plan.

 As someone who works a 9 to 5 job, I still manage to visit about 3-5 countries a year and here I will list some guidelines for the full time career driven person to fit travel into their lifestyles.